-But of course we can only do this with integrity if we do indeed have access to documents from the 1st and 2nd centuries.
-So I need to briefly address this issue.
-After all, for some people today I have a feeling that they may believe that the documents about Jesus were made up by monks sitting around in the Middle Ages with nothing else to do!
+Of course we can only do this with integrity if we do indeed have access to documents from the 1st and 2nd centuries.
+But we do.
+Contrary to what might be popular opinion, the documents about Jesus were not concocted by idle monks sitting around in the Middle Ages!

-But this is not true, of course.
-It is important to realise, first, that what we have in the book that we call the Bible is not one book but 66 different documents, all from different places and different times, with some overlap of authors but mostly by different authors.
-In particular the bit we call the New Testament contains 27 different documents.
+It is important to realise, first, that what we have in the book that we call the Bible is not one book but 66 different documents, from different places and different times, with some overlap of authors but mostly by different authors.
+In particular the part we today call the New Testament contains 27 different documents.
 These documents were all originally written in Greek in the 1st century.
 Greek was, at the time, the shared language of the Mediterranean, mostly due to the long-lasting impact of Greek culture and learning over many centuries.
 Almost all moderately educated people in Palestine would have spoken and written in Greek as well in their local language, Aramaic.
-Those who had official positions also doubtless knew and used Latin.
+Those who had official positions also knew and used Latin.
 But all the New Testament documents are written in a popular form of Greek called Koine, or "Common", Greek.

-What I have just told you would not be controversial in any scholarly circles with an interest in the first and second centuries AD and the Mediterranean, although some might date the documents later into the 2nd century.
-But whatever the view of the evidence, we do not have late medieval fantasies!
-As I will mention in a little while, we have a number of pieces of external testimony from non-Christian sources, Roman and Jewish historians, to the major outlines of Jesus' life, and the existence of a body of his followers in key parts of the Roman Empire very early in the 2nd century.
+This material would not be controversial in any scholarly circles with an interest in the first and second centuries AD and the Mediterranean, although some might date the documents later into the 2nd century.
+But whatever the view of the evidence, we do not have late medieval fantasies.
+As we will see shortly, we also have a number of pieces of external testimony from non-Christian sources, Roman and Jewish historians, to the major outlines of Jesus' life, and the existence of a body of his followers in key parts of the Roman Empire very early in the 2nd century.

 In relation to the documents of the New Testament, we have a large and absolutely convincing body of evidence that shows that we have access to the text of what was originally written, through the large numbers of copies of the documents that are available.
 We don't have the "autographs", the original pieces of paper; but then again no historical document from this era has survived intact.
 But we have enough copies, and enough copies from clearly different sources and places, to have confidence that we can read today what was written in the 1st century.
+10